Not a Plane in the Sky

 Good morning!

-Today we’re taking a look at records from Roy Orbison and Jungle Brothers
+Today we’re taking a quick look at records from Fugazi and Paul McCartney

 Note: As many of you know, I recently wrote about a Best Record of 1989 challenge and noted that I’d occasionally write some of these up.